Foreign policy of the Woodrow Wilson administration: China

 Wilson has been criticized for accepting at the Paris Peace Conference the transfer of the German concession in Shandong to Japan, instead of allowing China to reclaim it.
 However Bruce Elleman has argued that Wilson did not betray China because his action was in accord with widely recognized treaties which China had signed with Japan during the war.
 Wilson tried to get Japan to promise to return the concessions in 1922, but the Chinese delegation rejected that compromise.
 The result in China was the growth of intense nationalism characterized by the May Fourth Movement, and the tendency of intellectuals and activists in the 1920s to look to Moscow for leadership.

 Wilson was in touch with several former Princeton students who were missionaries in China, and he strongly endorsed their work.
 In 1916 he told a delegation of ministers: This is the most amazing and inspiring vision - this vision of that great sleeping nation suddenly awakened by the voice of Christ.
 Could there be any greater contribution to the future momentum of the moral forces of the world than could be made by quickening the force, which is being set of foot in China?
-China is at present and poet; as a nation it is a congeries of parts, in each of which there is energy, but which are unbound in any essential and active unit, and just as soon as unity comes, its power will come in the world.
+China is at present inchoate; as a nation it is a congeries of parts, in each of which there is energy, but which are unbound in any essential and active unit, and just as soon as unity comes, its power will come in the world.

 Japan

-In 1913, California enacted the California Alien Land Law of 1913 to exclude Japanese non-citizens from owning any land in the state.
-The Japanese government protested strongly, and Wilson sent Bryan to California to mediate.
+In 1913, California enacted the California Alien Land Law of 1913 to exclude resident Japanese non-citizens from owning any land in the state.
+Tokyo protested strongly, and Wilson sent Bryan to California to mediate.
 Bryan was unable to get California to relax the restrictions, and Wilson accepted the law even though it violated a 1911 treaty with Japan.
 The law bred resentment in Japan which lingered into the 1920s and 1930s.